 - Open General and scroll down to the bottom to Reset.

 - Tap that.
 Click on Erase Apple Watch Content and Settings.

-After that, you set up your Apple Watch like a brand new device or connect to your recent backup.
+Afterward, you set up your Apple Watch like a new device or connect to your recent backup.

 Contact Apple Support

 If none of these tips worked and your Apple Watch is still stuck on the Apple logo, it’s time to contact Apple Support.

 If your watch is new and you haven’t paired it with your Apple ID, make sure you have your Apple Watch’s serial number available.